RUB-SysSec/antifuzz/README.md

     char *antifuzzELF = "ELF";

-Our generator script will automatically change these lines to their respective SHA512 hashes, you do not have to do this manually.
+Our generator script will automatically change these lines to their respective SHA512 hashes when generating the final header file, you do not have to do this manually.
 Now change the lines from (as an example):

     if(strcmp(header, "ELF") == 0)